purduesigbots/ARMS/README.md

 # PROS With ARMS
-By Micah Rassi

 ### Introduction
-ARMS is a library that makes programming the chassis of a vex v5 robot a piece of cake.
+ARMS is a library that makes programming a VEX V5 robot a piece of cake.

 ## Installing ARMS
 1. Download the most recent [template](https://github.com/purduesigbots/ARMS/releases)